Alison bending smiling.jpg

 Inclusion: All classes are free of charge and open to children of all abilities.
 We actively recruit those often excluded due to economic and social barriers.

 Joy: We aim to preserve and nurture children’s natural exuberance for music.
-With good modelling and perseverance, technique develops in service of the musical experience.
+With good modelling and perseverance, technique develops in service of the musical experience, under the guidance of caring and highly skilled teachers.

 Cooperation: Our students learn to collaborate in a variety of roles – as learners, teammates, peer teachers and leaders – and participate in ensembles where the goal is creating beauty and understanding.